fbpx

 Icon KnowledgeBright Tip: Re-try the problems from your Error Log about 3 days after the error, and then again about 7 days later.
 Scientific research shows that reviewing using the distributed practice technique can significantly boost your learning!

 An Error Log is just a document.
-A document won’t change your exam performance.
+The document alone won’t change your exam performance.
 The only thing that can change your performance is you – by doing the work, putting in the review time, and being accurate in your self-assessments.